JeffTerrell/Traditions-Brew-Tap-House/README.md

 * HTML
 * CSS
+* Bootstrap
 * Javascript
+* React
 * NPM
-* React

 ## Description

 This website uses React to create a single page application that displays types of kegs, their cost, and how many pints are left in them.
-Users are able to add new kegs, view them in a list, and subtracts pints from a specific keg.
+Users are able to add new kegs, view them in a list, and subtract pints from a specific keg.

 ![Design for the component layout](./traditions_component_diagram.JPG)